maxcrees/tbl.typ/README.typ

 The `tbl.typ` project is an effort to allow the expression of rich tables in Typst using a more terse syntax.
 This syntax comes from a
-#smallcaps[unix] heritage: the `tbl` preprocessor which designed for use
+#smallcaps[unix] heritage: the `tbl` preprocessor which was designed for
-with the traditional #troff typesetting system @tbl.1 @tbl.7 @Cherry.
+use with the traditional #troff typesetting system @tbl.1 @tbl.7
+@Cherry.
 Important differences between the syntax of traditional `tbl` and `tbl.typ` are noted #link(<diff>)[later in this document].
 The goal of this project is to support many traditional `tbl` features in a sensible manner (i.e. not pixel-for-pixel or bug compatible).
 Some of these features are unique to `tbl.typ` and are not easily reproduced by the `table()` function alone.

 = Usage <usage>
-+ Make sure you are using Typst version 0.6.0.
++ Make sure you are using Typst version 0.13.1 or later.
 + Add the following code to the top of your `.typ` file:

   ```
-  #import "@preview/tbl:0.0.4"
+  #import "@preview/tbl:0.1.0"
   #show: tbl.template
   ```